 Pegasus, which can infect iPhones and Android devices, effectively turns a smartphone into a surveillance device.
 It can reportedly copy messages you send or receive, collect your photos and record your calls.
 It can activate the microphone to listen in on calls, or silently turn on the camera to record what’s going on around you.
 Using the vast amounts of data collected by devices, it can also potentially pinpoint your current location as well as where you’ve been and with whom.

 Many organizations and security teams may rightly see this as a risk to not only the privacy, integrity and confidentiality of their employees, processes, infrastructure but also their data.
 As such, Pegasus and its associated vulnerabilities, are now top of mind for much of the security world as potential threats that needs to be mitigated within their organizations.

 Various organizations are actively working to mitigate the risk associated with Pegasus more broadly.
 Amazon, for example, has reportedly shut down various services that Pegasus relied on earlier today according to a report by Reuters.

-Our analysis of the Pegasus spyware and its supporting infrastructure indicates that this specific attack is currently being blocked for customers who activate network security policies in Wandera Threat Defense.
+Our analysis of the Pegasus spyware and its supporting infrastructure indicates that this specific attack is currently being blocked for customers who activate network security policies in Jamf Protect.
 However, given the elusive nature of the software and that this exploit is now known to a wide range of malicious attackers, we anticipate variations to emerge that attempt to circumvent these and other controls being put in place until the exploited vulnerability is patched.

 Affected devices and indicators of compromise